-Despite delays caused by the long, cold winter and the logistics and undertaking of a construction project on a small island; Put-in-Bay Mayor Ruth Scarpelli the new Put-in-Bay Docks in the village’s downtown municipal marina will be open by Memorial Day Weekend.
+Despite delays caused by the long, cold winter and the logistics and undertaking of a construction project on a small island, Put-in-Bay Mayor Ruth Scarpelli, the new Put-in-Bay Docks in the village’s downtown municipal marina, will be open by Memorial Day Weekend.

 “We’re going to break our necks to do it,” Mayor Scarpelli said, “but we don’t want to deter our visitors who like bringing their boats to Put-in-Bay for a visit.”
 The Mayor said making the extra effort to get C Dock ready by Memorial Day is also a gesture of goodwill for the village’s loyal boating customers who support Put-in-Bay by docking at the village’s two downtown Put-in-Bay docks, A and C. She said C Dock is scheduled to be completed by mid-June.
-“We had delays because of weather and not being able to get materials over to the island,” she added.
+“We had delays because of weather and inability to get materials to the island,” she added.
 “But things are moving along now.”

-ODNR Division of Watercraft and US Fish & Wildlife Service Boating Infrastructure Grant (BIG) Program chose Put-in-Bay over other ports competing for the federal funding.
+ODNR Division of Watercraft and US Fish & Wildlife Service Boating Infrastructure Grant (BIG) Program chose Put-in-Bay over other ports competing for federal funding.
 “Doug Knauer did a really good job putting this grant application together for us,” Mayor Scarpelli said.
 She added that the village has also been lucky to be given an extension to complete the project into the spring.

 The Put-in-Bay weather saw unseasonably cold temperatures hampered efforts to bring about 20 large cribs, about 12 feet by 12 feet, across the ice to Put-in-Bay.
-Village officials attempted to bring the cribs over in February but the captain of an icebreaker refused to make the trip after ice fishermen placed shanties along the South Passage.
+Village officials attempted to bring the cribs over in February, but the captain of an icebreaker refused to make the trip after ice fishermen placed huts along the South Passage.

 There are also piles of rock lining the alley behind the downtown Depot.
 “We’re asking people to be a little patient with us right now,” Mayor Scarpelli said in her address to Put-in-Bay business owners and community leaders at the March 28 State of the Island.
-“We’re making progress.
-We just need a little patience.”
+“We’re making progress on the Put-in-Bay Docks.
+We need a little patience.”

-Hartford, which is just a block long and borders the east end of DeRivera Park, is also lined with large rock and giant spools of electrical conduit.
-Mayor Scarpelli said Hartford will be cleared by the week following Easter.
-“We need to get ready for our seasonal visitors,” she said.
-“I think our boaters are going to be very happy with the new water and electricity that the Put-in-Bay Docks will provide.”
-What boaters may enjoy even more is the lack of a Put-in-Bay Harbor Patrol Boat stopping them as they enter the harbor.
+Hartford, which is just a block long and borders the east end of DeRivera Park, is also lined with large rocks and giant spools of electrical conduit.
+Mayor Scarpelli said Hartford would be cleared by the week following Easter.
+“We need to prepare for our seasonal visitors,” she said.
+“I think our boaters will be very happy with the new water and electricity the Put-in-Bay Docks will provide.”
+Boaters may enjoy even more the lack of a Put-in-Bay Harbor Patrol Boat stopping them as they enter the harbor.

-Along with all the improvements to the Put-in-Bay Docks, all the electrical service on Bay View, between Catawba and Hartford, will be buried underground and the utility poles will be removed, Mrs. Cooper said.
-The village is working with Put-in-Bay Investments to landscape the waterfront and to relay the brick walkway there.
+Along with all the improvements to the Put-in-Bay Docks, all the electrical service on Bay View, between Catawba and Hartford, will be buried underground, and the utility poles will be removed, Mrs. Cooper said.
+The village is working with Put-in-Bay Investments to landscape the waterfront and relay the brick walkway there.